supervisely-ecosystem/yolov5/supervisely/export_weights/README.md

 <img src="https://i.imgur.com/uzMlQ2e.png" width="800px"/>

 **Step 3**: Set image size in modal window.
-Also in advanced section you can change what agent should be used for deploy.
+Also in advanced section you can change which agent should be used for deploy.

 <img src="https://i.imgur.com/7q7wLKW.png" width="600px"/>